Russia's Putin to take to the air for Kremlin commute

-SOCHI, Russia (Reuters) - President Vladimir Putin will soon fly to work by helicopter rather than being driven there in his usual Mercedes limousine to try to appease anger over traffic jams created by his motorcade.
+SOCHI, Russia, May 16 (Reuters) - President Vladimir Putin will soon fly to work by helicopter rather than being driven there in his usual Mercedes limousine to try to appease anger over traffic jams created by his motorcade.

 A helicopter pad has been built in the Kremlin “and the president will use it at the first opportunity,” presidential spokesman Dmitry Peskov said in the Black Sea resort of Sochi, where Putin spends most summers at a government residence.